How To Get A Job On A Cruise Ship

 As outlined above, most new-hire crew will start either at a crew or staff level and then progress to a supervisory/managerial or officer level thereafter.

-Good news, promotions can happen very quickly based upon your job performance!
+Good news: Promotions can happen very quickly based on your job performance!
 It can also happen due to the ever-growing number of new ships being added to cruise ship fleets every single year.

-Many new crew, or ‘fresh fish,’ are unaware of the challenges that they will face onboard after they get a job on a cruise ship.
-I always inform candidates that they should expect to potentially ‘hate’ their first couple of weeks onboard.
-New crew are doing SO much during their initial time onboard including (but not limited to) dealing with jet lag, learning a new job, and getting used to a new living situation.
+Many new crew, or ‘fresh fish,’ are unaware of the challenges they will face on board after getting a job on a cruise ship.
+I always inform candidates that they should expect to potentially ‘hate’ their first couple of weeks on board.
+New crew members are doing SO much during their initial time on board, including (but not limited to) dealing with jet lag, learning a new job, and getting used to a new living situation.
 Also, doing all of their additional emergency training.
 It is A LOT to take in.
-If you can make it the first 30 days you WILL start to see and experience the benefits of working on a cruise ship.
+If you can make it the first 30 days, you WILL start to see and experience the benefits of working on a cruise ship.

 New crew should come with the mentality that the job is very unique with a lot of cool benefits that include exploring in ports around the globe.
 However, it is important to remember that the job isn’t for everyone. – Alana Delia